cgonza12/bmem/README.md

 # bmem
-convenience and plotting function working with rstan mixed effects objects
+convenience and plotting functions for working with rstan mixed effects models